gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

 What's Next?
 =====================

-Now you understand the basic usage of the toolbox.
+The current example demonstrates the basic usage of the toolbox.
 You can proceed to :ref:`an extension with investment irreversibility <A RBC Model with Irreversible Investment>` that requires a global method, or to a real example :ref:`Heaton and Lucas (1996) <Heaton and Lucas (1996): Incomplete Markets with Portfolio Choices>` which is the leading example in the toolbox paper.